ahl27/65C02Emulator/README.md

 # 65c02 Emulator

 This is a C program to emulate a 65c02 processor.
-Should run on OSX and Linux, likely will not on Windows.
+Should run on OSX and Linux, I have no plans to support Windows (sorry!)

 You can follow my blog posts about this project at [on my website](https://www.ahl27.com/tags/#emulator)!